Communication Career Opportunities

 COMM 2113

-This course encourages students to examine and analyze the media’s influence on groups and individuals in today’s society.
-Students will expand their media literacy through a critical evaluation of mass media including, but not limited to journalism, television, the entertainment industry, publishing, advertising, radio, and social media.
-Traditional media will be examined as well as rapid technology.
-By course end, students will have
+This course introduces a variety of communication perspectives and encourages students to analyze how mass media influences individuals and groups in ways that help shape society.
+Students would expand their media literacy through a critical evaluation of mass media including, journalism, television, the entertainment industry, publishing, advertising, radio, Internet, and social media.
+By course end, students would have a firm understanding of mass communication as a social, political, cultural and economic force in modern society.

 COMM 2143*